-Pupils should be reintegrated into the classroom as soon as appropriate and safe to do so.
+Pupils should be reintegrated into the classroom as soon as it is appropriate and safe to do so.
 The school will consider what support is needed to help a pupil successfully reintegrate into the classroom and meet the expected standards of behaviour.

-Parents/carers will be informed on the same day that their child is removed from the classroom.
+Parents/carers will be informed via the Bromcom app on the same day that their child is removed from the classroom.